 Umberto Eco explores these ideas in his book, The Name of the Rose.
 In the [fictional] preface, Eco presents The Name of the Rose as a book he came upon by chance.
 The book was a translation of a manuscript written by Adso of Melk [again fictional], a monk in the fourteenth century.
 Eco’s artistic device to is remove traces of his authorship.
 The distancing of the narrator from the story alerts the reader to the book’s main theme: the ways knowledge and understanding are gained and the questioning of the accuracy and relevance of what is learned.

 Adso of Melk, a young novice monk, relates the story of how he accompanies the Franciscan monk William of Baskerville to an abbey in northern Italy, where a meeting between opposing factions in the Church will soon take place.
 The pope, who is very rich, wants to keep factions of monks who advocate poverty for the clergy from gaining power.
 The abbey is in a state of anxiety because a monk has recently died; the monks believe he was murdered and that supernatural, evil forces are loose in the abbey.
 As more deaths follow, William uses logic and deductive reasoning to discover how the monks died.
 William advocates observing carefully to understand the signs that will reveal truth.
 In contrast, others, such as the inquisitor Bernard Gui, rely on superstition and assumptions.
-William believes for a time that the murders follow a pattern laid out in the Apocalypse (Book of Revelation), and the elderly monk Jorge of Burgos encourages this line of thinking to distract William from the truth.
+William believes for a time that the murders follow a pattern laid out in the biblical Revelation, and the elderly monk Jorge of Burgos encourages this line of thinking to distract William from the truth.
 There was not, in fact, a single murderer, nor a single motive.

 Eco, is a semiotician.
 Semiotics, generally, represent methodologies for the analysis of “texts” regardless of the mediums in which they are presented.
 For these purposes, “text” is any message preserved in a form whose existence is independent of both sender and receiver.
-The solution to the central murder mystery hinges on the contents of Aristotle‘s book on Comedy [which is not known to exist: Aristotle teased us at the end of Book II of Poetics that it was the next book, but alas, despite claims, it has never been recovered or even proved to have ever been written].
+The solution to the central murder mystery hinges on the contents of Aristotle‘s book on Comedy [ed: which is not known to exist: Aristotle teased us at the end of Book II of Poetics that it was the next book, but alas, despite claims, it has never been recovered or even proved to have ever been written].
 Eco nonetheless describes it plausibly and has his characters react to it, in ways appropriate in their medieval setting; which, though realistically described, is based on Eco’s scholarly guesses and imagination.
 It is virtually impossible to untangle fact from fiction or history from conjecture in the novel.
 Many characters have obvious 20th century counterparts.
 Baskerville and Adso are thinly veiled portraits of Holmes and Watson.
 The author seems to be suggesting the central theme of the lost knowledge, the “empty names”, is one that confronts the monks of today with equal relevance.
 Eco also makes a plea for tolerance and against dogmatic or self-sufficient metaphysical truths – which reaches the surface in the final chapters.

 Umberto Eco is a significant postmodernist theorist and The Name of the Rose is a postmodern novel.The quote in the novel, “books always speak of other books, and every story tells a story that has already been told,” refers to a postmodern idea that all texts perpetually refer to other texts, rather than external reality.
 In true postmodern style, the novel ends with uncertainty: “very little is discovered and the detective is defeated”.
 Baskerville solves the mystery in part by mistake; he thought there was a pattern but it in fact, numerous “patterns” were involved and combined with haphazard mistakes by the killers.
 William ultimately concludes that there “was no pattern.”
 Thus Eco turns the modernist quest for finality, certainty and meaning on its head, leaving the overall plot partly the result of accident and arguably without meaning.
 Even the novel’s title alludes to the possibility of many meanings or of nebulous meaning; Eco saying in the Postscript he chose the title “because the rose is a symbolic figure so rich in meanings that by now it hardly has any meaning left”.